YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 The second problem is relatively easy.
 For instance, if we know that the plan is to let the fleet fly forward until they all run out of fuel, then they can fly as far as a single aircraft can fly.
-However, the first problem is less straightforward, and it requires some trial-and-error and creativity to solve: does this plan work?
-If not, what about this modified plan? --- We would do something like that.
+However, the first problem is less straightforward, and it requires some trial-and-error and creativity to solve.
+We would do something like:

+"Oh, I got a plan, let's try it !"

+"No it doesn't work."

+"Then ... what about this modified plan?"

+"Sorry, doesn't work either !"

+"Ok, let's see ... this one?"

+" ... "

 ## Abstraction